 Admittedly, I discovered charcuterie platters for dinner out of laziness.
 If I’m being honest, sometimes I just don’t want to cook (or do dishes)!
 Especially in the summer or busy holiday seasons.

-I discovered that a charcuterie platter can can be as simple or complicated of a meal as you would like, using a wide variety of meats, cheese, pickles, veggies, fruits, nuts and spreads.
+I discovered that a charcuterie platter can be as simple or complicated of a meal as you would like, using a wide variety of meats, cheese, pickles, veggies, fruits, nuts, and spreads.

 For a small platter for two, you can simply use a large dinner plate.
 For a larger gathering, find a beautiful platter or wooden cutting board.

 Then, simply make small piles of each food in various places.
 For smaller or messier items like capers and cranberry sauce, use a small ramekin.